-On April 23rd, 2019, we will celebrate Shakespeare's 455th birthday on the Saint Anselm campus for the 30th time.
-The English Department welcomes students, staff, faculty, and friends of Saint Anselm to join in the celebration.
+On April 23, 2021, we will celebrate Shakespeare's 457th birthday!
+For the 33rd year, the Saint Anselm English Department welcomes students, staff, faculty, and friends to join in the celebration.

 As Professor Edward Comiskey, former Director of the Anselmian Abbey Players, turned out to read 154 to close out the celebration, it was clear that a tradition had been born and that come rain, snow, wind or sudden springtime sun, Saint Anselm would be hearing the echo of sonnets each year on Shakespeare's birthday.
 The following year, the Abbey Players got into the act, got into several acts in fact, adding to the celebration with scenes from Shakespeare plays.
 Madrigals and Early Modern music made it onto the program and soon enough the marathon reading was a legitimate festival, made more special each year by the return of alumni from days gone by.